-Please take caution in speaking with individuals or companies who may come to your home and offer to help with repairs.
+- Please take caution in speaking with individuals or companies who may come to your home and offer to help with repairs.

-Before you sign any contract for repair or a contract that includes an Assignment of Benefit (AOB), you should thoroughly read and understand the agreement and the effect it could have on you and the repairs to your home.
-An AOB is a contract signed by the homeowner after a covered loss.
-It grants a contractor all rights and duties of the associated claim under the insurance policy.
-This could be for any damage to insured property, such as a roof, siding, gutters, deck, windows, or other household features.
+Unfortunately, property damages create opportunities for dishonest individuals seeking to profit from losses.
+An AOB is a contract signed by the homeowner, after a covered loss, which grants a contractor all rights and duties of the associated claim under the insurance policy.
+This could be for any damage to insured property, such as a roof, siding, gutters, deck, windows or other household features.
 Once that contract is signed, the contractor now owns all rights and duties to the claim.
 This could have the following ramifications:

 - The policyholder could be financially responsible to the contractor for the difference in the contractor's price and the insurer's payment.

-- If a policyholder signs the agreement and then wishes to fire the contractor, that contractor still has a claim to the insurance payment.
+- If a policyholder signs the agreement and then wishes to fire the contractor, that contractor still has claim to the insurance payment.

 Beware of anyone who knocks on your door, after a storm, offering services.
 Avoid any vendor that wants you to relinquish insurance benefits.
 Get a written contract detailing the work that will be completed, the materials to be used, and the price for labor and materials.
 Get multiple repair bids for major damage.

 As always, if you have questions, please contact us at 800-255-6792.